6org/organizers/README.md

 # Toronto organizers
-This repo is for knowledge sharing / transfer for meetups organizers in the GTA
+This repo is for knowledge sharing / transfer between meetups organizers in the GTA